The Wreckage on the Shore

 There is no meaningful distinction between discipline and harm when it comes to spanking and similar forms of physical punishment.
 These findings hold across cultures and the neurological mechanisms (threat-system sensitization) are well understood.
 Even “mild” physical discipline creates lasting vulnerability.

-And yet, many people who experienced spanking and other forms of physical punishment will often say (and believe) that they “turned out fine.”
-This is a common adult blind spot that often prevents people from recognizing and addressing the harms they carry—harms that can fuel mental health struggles and addictions.
-And, in the absence of self-awareness about these unaddressed harms, they often unintentionally pass them along to those they most love: spouses, and, especially, kids.
+And yet, many people who experienced spanking and other forms of physical punishment will say (and believe) that they “turned out fine.”
+This blind spot often prevents people from recognizing and addressing the harms they carry—harms that can fuel mental health struggles and addictions.
+And, often, they unintentionally pass those harms along to those they most love: spouses, and, especially, kids.

 Collective Trauma: When Entire Communities Lose Power